Why Choose Us for Pediatric Cancer Care?

 Our kid-friendly, family-centered program is staffed by outstanding physicians, some of whom are widely recognized for their efforts to improve cancer care in children.
 Here are just a few examples:

-- John Cunningham, MD, section chief of pediatric hematology/oncology, has received acclaim for his work studying malignant and non-malignant blood diseases.
+- John Cunningham, MD, director of Hematopoietic Stem Cell Transplantation, has received acclaim for his work studying malignant and non-malignant blood diseases.
 One way Dr. Cunningham is helping advance care is by finding new methods to expand the donor pool for children awaiting stem cell transplants.
 He's now piloting a study that uses stem cells procured from biological parents for kids who don't have a sibling match.

 - The neuroblastoma program here is led by Susan Cohn, MD, an authority on this childhood cancer.
 Dr. Cohn is a national leader in conducting clinical trials for the disease, including phase 1 trials for aggressive, relapsed neuroblastoma.